RIPK1

 Receptor-interacting serine/threonine-protein kinase 1 (RIPK1) is a critical signaling protein implicated in a broad range of key inflammatory cellular processes.

-RIPK1 inhibition has therapeutic potential in treating autoimmune, inflammatory, and neurodegenerative disorders.
+RIPK1 inhibition has therapeutic potential in treating autoimmune and inflammatory disorders.

 Ocadusertib (previously LY3871801/R552), an oral, potent, and selective inhibitor of RIPK1, discovered by Rigel's Research team, is being developed for the treatment of autoimmune and inflammatory disorders by Eli Lilly.
 In preclinical studies, R552 demonstrated prevention of joint and skin inflammation in a RIPK1-mediated murine model of inflammation and tissue damage.